And we're back on the fastest three hours in media, Rush Limbaugh and the EIB network, the Limbaugh Institute for Advanced Conservative Studies.

 So here's a phone number, 800-440-4833.

-Just use the uh promo code rush.
+Just use the promo code RUSH.

 There are lots of people trying to steal your identity, and this can go a long way to prevent it from happening.

-Matt Novahaw, welcome to the EIB network.
+Matt Novahal, welcome to the EIB Network.

 Hello.